Mateusz837/adventureworks-supply-chain-analytics-sql/README.md

-# AdventureWorks Supply Chain & Demand Analytics (SQL)
+# AdventureWorks Inventory Analytics (SQL)

 ## Overview
 This repository contains a **SQL analytics case study** built on the **AdventureWorks2022** sample database.

-The project focuses on **inventory and demand-related analyses** commonly found in supply chain contexts.
+The project focuses primarily on **inventory-related analyses**, with selected demand-based calculations used as supporting inputs.
-It was created as a **portfolio project** to demonstrate SQL skills using business-oriented data and realistic analytical questions.
+It was created as a **portfolio project** to demonstrate SQL skills using business-oriented data and common inventory analytics scenarios.

-**The primary goal of this project is to demonstrate SQL proficiency**, including query structuring, use of analytical functions, and clear logic, while applying SQL to supply chain–related topics.
+**The primary goal of this project is to demonstrate SQL proficiency**, including query structuring, use of analytical functions, and clear logic, applied to inventory-focused analytical problems.

 ---